deep2234/netflix-jenkins-kubernetes/README.md

 - ✅ Container orchestration with Kubernetes
 - ✅ Infrastructure automation and scaling

-## 📝 Acknowledgments

-Special thanks to [Nasiullha Chaudhari](https://github.com/N4si) for the original [DevSecOps Project](https://github.com/N4si/DevSecOps-Project) that served as a reference for this implementation.
-This project allowed me to gain practical hands-on experience with real-world DevSecOps practices.

 ## 📞 Contact

 Feel free to connect with me for discussions about DevOps, cloud computing, or any questions about this project: